 Kevin Wilson – Treasurer

 Kevin has been a volunteer foster since 2016 after finding an injured and pregnant cat in his backyard.
 Seven kittens later, Kevin and his wife decided to continue fostering through Toronto Cat Rescue.
-Kevin has a Bachelor of Commerce from Athabasca University and works as the Manager of Finance at Diabetes Canada.
+Kevin has a Bachelor of Commerce from Athabasca University and is the Controller for a management consulting company in Toronto.
 Kevin’s background in financial planning and analysis will help build the organizations controls and financial reporting.
 In his spare time, Kevin enjoys traveling as well as spending time with his six cats.

 Suzanne Patterson – Director